Dealing with mini roundabouts

-Dealing with roundabouts is one of the skills many learner drivers find very daunting, and would rather avoid them if possible, especially on the driving test, however you can not escape them especially if taking your test at the Borehamwood Centre in WD6 where on one particular driving test route I counted about 20 mini-roundabouts!
+Dealing with roundabouts is one of the skills many learner drivers find very daunting, and would rather avoid them if possible, especially on a test, however you can not escape them especially if taking your driving test in London where on one particular driving test route (Borehamwood) I counted about 20 mini-roundabouts!

 I'm going to give you a few tips that will help you better understand how to deal with them and hopefully boost your confidence, starting with mini roundabouts.